 You can either make the screen available to any agency or a specific agency in the Agency field.

-- The Active status makes the screen available for use by agencies.
+- The Active status makes the screen available for use by agencies and in Program Templates.
+By default, new screens have an "Inactive" status.

 - The Inactive status allows you to save the screen without making it available.